 Do note that CPython will notice that it is being run from a working copy.
 This means that if you edit Jython's source code in your working copy, changes to Python code will be picked up by the interpreter for immediate use and testing.
 (If you change Java code, you will need to recompile the affected files as described below.)

 Compiling Jython is fairly simple, from the top level of a source checkout do:

 The core Jython interpreter depends on a number of jars.
 TODO: jars TODO: jython dev build

 Once Jython is done building you will then have a working build that can be run in-place; ./dist/bin/jython There is normally no need to install your built copy of Jython!
 The interpreter will realize where it is being run from and thus use the files found in the working copy.

 Python is used widely enough that practically all code editors have some form of support for writing Python code.
 Various coding tools also include Python support.

 Jython specific support is less common but supported in several IDEs.
 Many of the core developers do pretty well with Emacs or Vim :)

 For editors and tools which the core developers have felt some special comment is needed for coding in Python, see :ref:`resources`.

 - Things that do not belong elsewhere.
-Typically this is varying kinds of developer-specific documentation.
+Typically this is varying kinds of developer-specific tools and documentation.

-- Various tools that are (or have been) used to maintain Python.
+- Various tools that are (or have been) used to maintain Jython.